ryankohl/seabass/readme.markdown

 API
 ----
-There are four functions defined in this library:
+There are five functions defined in this library:

 build [ & targets ]
 ====